GambuzX/Bad-Guys-Revenge/README.md

 Took inspiration in Dragon Ball and also added many other of my own twists.

-Download the rar file to play!
+Download the zip file to play!